telecombcn-dl/2018-dlai-team10/index.md

 The idea and the dataset of our project is extracted from [Quick, Draw!
 Doodle Recognition Challenge](https://www.kaggle.com/c/quickdraw-doodle-recognition).

 Quick, Draw! is a game that was created in 2016 to educate the public in a playful way about how AI works.
 The basic idea of the game is that it tells the player a simple concept (such as banana, apple...) and he/she has to draw it in a certain amount of time.
 While the player is drawing, the AI tries to guess what is being drawn.
 Sometimes it fails because the user does not know the concept he has to draw, or he/she is not able to complete it on time or just because the AI has not generalized well.
-Nonetheless, it is amazing how acccurate it is!
+Nonetheless, it is amazing how accurate it is!

 All the drawings of all the users of the game are stored by Google, so a nice enormous dataset is available for this competition.
 However, since the training data comes from the game itself, drawings can be incomplete or may not match the label.
-The challenge consists on building a recognizer that can effectively learn from this **very noisy data** and perform well on a manually-labeled test set from a different distribution.
+The challenge consists on building a recognizer that can effectively learn from this **very noisy data** and perform well on a manually-labelled test set from a different distribution.

-It is important to note that our goal never was to reach a competitive position in the leaderboard of the competition (*we wish we could, as the prize is of 25.000$)*, but to learn.
+It is important to note that our goal never was to reach a competitive position in the leader board of the competition (*we wish we could, as the prize is of 25.000$)*, but to learn.
 Therefore, we did not follow strictly the competition indications (we just used a few classes, we used a different result measuring than the proposed...).

 # 3. The Dataset